RichardBean/k4testing/README.md

 ## Callimahos and Lewis on cryptanalytic diagnosis

-_Callimahos_ (["Military Cryptanlytics Part III", 1977](https://www.governmentattic.org/41docs/NSAmilitaryCryptalyticsPt3_1977.pdf)) and _Lewis_ (["Solving Cipher Problems", 1992](https://archive.org/details/solving-cipher-problems.-frank-l-lewis.-c-58_202203)) describe the process of diagnosis of an unknown cipher type.
+_Callimahos_ (["Military Cryptanalytics Part III", 1977](https://www.governmentattic.org/41docs/NSAmilitaryCryptalyticsPt3_1977.pdf)) and _Lewis_ (["Solving Cipher Problems", 1992](https://archive.org/details/solving-cipher-problems.-frank-l-lewis.-c-58_202203)) describe the process of diagnosis of an unknown cipher type.

 _Callimahos_, in a chapter entitled “Principles of Cryptodiagnosis”, sets out a process of hypothesis formulation and hypothesis testing.